 The school has an Assessment Lead (the Headteacher) who is responsible for ensuring that all teachers understand the school's assessment procedure and will facilitate training when necessary.
-The Assessment Lead should keep up to date with statutory changes from the DfE and good practice in other establishments and share it with other staff if appropriate.
-They are also responsible for reporting to governors regarding assessment in the school and liaising with colleagues in the Ringmer Alliance.
+The Assessment Lead keeps up to date with statutory changes from the DfE and good practice in other establishments and shares it with other staff.
+They are also responsible for reporting to governors regarding assessment in the school and liaising with colleagues in other schools, both locally and across County.